 Bradley’s work has appeared in periodicals including AD, Art Agenda, artnet.com, ArtReview, Artsy, BBC Culture, Conde Nast Traveller, COS magazine, Frieze, Frieze d/e, GEO Saison, The International Herald Tribune, Mark, Metropolis, The New York Times, PIN-UP, Smithsonian, Spiegel Online, Sueddeutsche Zeitung Magazin, German Vogue, WSJ.
 Magazine, and many others.
 She regularly contributes to artist monographs and has co-produced television and independent documentaries.
 In 2001 she was an Arthur F. Burns fellow at the Sueddeutsche Zeitung Magazin in Munich.

 Bradley is Vienna correspondent for Monocle magazine and reports for M24, Monocle’s web radio station (see Audio section).
 She currently teaches courses on contemporary art practices at NYU Berlin, as well as summer workshops on art writing at the Salzburg Summer Academy of Fine Arts in Salzburg, Austria.
-She sometimes takes part in panel discussions as moderator or panelist, and has acted in a number of artist videos, all thankfully hidden in the deepest recesses of the Internet.
+She sometimes takes part in panel discussions as a moderator or panelist, and has acted in several artist videos, all thankfully hidden in the deepest recesses of the Internet.

 She finds it a bit silly to write about herself in the third person.